On this page:

 Develop the skills to enter the growing non-destructive testing (NDT) field by gaining basic overall knowledge of the inspection industry so you can progress through all levels of inspection methods.
-This program is a combination of theory courses and practical labs, giving you the flexibility to balance your other obligations while still furthering your education.
+This program combines theory courses and practical labs, giving you the flexibility to balance your other obligations while furthering your education.

 In Canada, NDT certification is regulated by the Canadian General Standards Board (CGSB).
 There are three steps required to obtain CGSB Certification

 These three steps are required for each level of certification in each method.

 The NDT Foundations program at SAIT helps you to accomplish the first step of this process, which prepares you to complete steps two and three.

 To be successful as a Non-Destructive Testing Technician, you need the following skills:

 - the ability to work independently, often with little supervision